 We all came for the same thing, the dawning of the equinox, but we all wanted to experience it in our own way.
 That’s not a bad thing; we should be celebrating our diversity.
 I have probably been quick to say that no one cares any more about our ancient sites, but here I was proved wrong.

 Whatever their motivations, whether it was honouring the ancestors, or mother earth, or just curiosity, people had got out of their beds before the dawn and climbed up a steep hill to be there.
 Nothing else matters but that.
-I don’t know if any of us got what we wanted, but I hope that at least some of us did.

 It was a beautiful, perfect morning.
 At the foot of the hill, I got a fabulous coffee in the new Loughcrew Megalithic Centre, before driving home.
 You can read more about Loughcrew here.